AshadullahDanish/toxic_comment_classifier/README.md

 3. **Feature Engineering:** Extracting relevant features from the text data, enhancing the model's ability to understand and classify toxic comments.

-4. **Model Building:** Utilizing two different deep learning models, including traditional LSTM and a hybrid LSTM-CNN model.
+4. **Model Building:** Utilizing two different deep learning models, including traditional LSTM and a hybrid LSTM-RNN model.
 Leveraging fastText's pre-trained word embeddings for transfer learning.

 5. **Model Evaluation:** Evaluating the performance of the models during the training phase and comparing the results obtained from the competition website.